kefik/Sokoban4J/README.md

 # Sokoban4J
-Sokoban for Java tailored for casual playing but especially for creating custom Sokoban agents.
+Sokoban for Java (using Swing) tailored for casual playing but especially for creating custom Sokoban agents.
 Fully playable but truly meant for programmers for the development of Sokoban artificial players.

 Art used under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) downloaded from [OpenGameArt](http://opengameart.org/content/sokoban-pack) created by 1001.com; thank you!